youjiangxu/seqvlad-pytorch/README.md

 This is an implementation of Sequential VLAD (SeqVLAD) in PyTorch.

-**Note 1**: always use `git clone --recursive https://github.com/youjiangxu/seqvlad-pytorch` to clone this project.
+**Note**: always use `git clone --recursive https://github.com/youjiangxu/seqvlad-pytorch` to clone this project.
 Otherwise you will not be able to use the inception series CNN archs.

-**Note 2**: We first build our SeqVLAD on the repository of [old-seqvlad-pytorch](https://github.com/youjiangxu/tsn-pytorch/tree/seqvlad), which is folked from [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch).
-And in order to reproduct our method easily, we release the source code in this repository [SeqVLAD-Pytorch](https://github.com/youjiangxu/seqvlad-pytorch).

 ## Training